NWChen/dssg/README.md

+Dart static site generator.
+All in one file, all in dart, all a little jank

+- entrypoint in `bin/`
-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+- library code in `lib/`
+- example unit test in `test/`